 Heather then divided the Civic Forum staff members into four, small working groups.
 The groups were asked to define goals for the future organization.
-As a result of the group work, participants were able to identify four main goals: (1) increase education and public awareness; (2) develop leadership; (3) encourage popular participation in the The meeting in August involved participants in a team building group activity led by Margaret Zaknoen, with the overall objective of decision-making process; and (4) activate local NGOs.
+As a result of the group work, participants were able to identify four main goals: (1) increase education and public awareness; (2) develop leadership; (3) encourage popular participation in the decision-making process; and (4) activate local NGOs.
 The training exercise not only fulfilled its initial objective of giving participants the opportunity to develop and practice skills for strategic planning, it also allowed staff members to work collectively in defining goals for the organization.
 Additionally, the setting of ground rules before the start of the activity allowed for a better organized discussion and helped maintain the participants' focus.